Said It All

 "Said It All" is a song by English pop band Take That.
 It is the fourth single from to be taken from their fifth studio album, The Circus (2008).

 The single was released in the United Kingdom on 15 June 2009, where it peaked at number nine on the UK Singles Chart and number one on the Scottish Singles Chart.
-It was their last hit as a four-piece as Robbie Williams return to the group on the next hit, "The Flood".
+It was their last hit as a four-piece as Robbie Williams would return to the group for the next hit, "The Flood".

 Song information

 "Said It All" was written by band members Gary Barlow, Howard Donald, Jason Orange and Mark Owen, together with Steve Robson.
 It was released on 15 June 2009 in the UK.
 It features Barlow and Owen on lead vocals.
-The B-side, "Throwing Stones", has Owen take the lead vocals.
+The B-side, "Throwing Stones", has Owen singing lead vocals.

 Critical reception

 Digital Spy's Alex Fletcher described the song as a "swirling mega-ballad with a killer key change."